 Instead of seeing being a Highly Sensitive Person as a curse, it can help to reframe this.
 Elena Herdieckerhoff talks about this in her Paris TED Talk, which you can see here.

 If you’re interested in reading more about Elaine Aron’s work, click here.

-My next “Theme Thursday” blogs will be “Tips To Make HSP Life Easier” and “Managing Relationships As An HSP”.
+My next blogs will look at “Tips To Make HSP Life Easier” and “Managing Relationships As An HSP”.

 If you’d like to book a free initial appointment to talk about any of the issues above, please contact me here.